isabella-riquetti/Posterr/README.md

  ### Testing the API
 * Run `Posterr.API` project
-* Use Swagger at [https://localhost:44338/swagger/] on the API first page or import the following Postman collection to test the endpoints [https://www.getpostman.com/collections/f5a6a37d55f23292d783]
+* Use Swagger at [https://localhost:44338/swagger/] on the API first page or import the following Postman collection to test the endpoints [https://www.getpostman.com/collections/f5a6a37d55f23292d783].

+**I strongly recommend using Postman since a few test responses examples are there.**

 # Planning
     Phase 2, planning